bios1311/yt-downloader/README.md

 2)Extract the .zip file and get inside the repo

-3)open ytdownloader.exe
+3)open ytdownloader.exe and paste video or playlist url and press enter.

-4)You can go thorugh the following example
+4)Theres one more way to download the video using cmd or powershell .You can go thorugh the following example

 HELP:-
 ```bash